TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Wtf with those mags appearing at the center of the map?
+- Also you can still sometimes get a magazine in hand if you buy HPSR with little inventory space
+- And you still sometimes need to reload weapons after the round is restarted

+- Player can see the opposing team's inventory post-mortem

 - The aborted sounds end abruplty if we have less than 1.0 master/sfx gain in settings

 - (Update script) Sync config.lua against the user folder in the home dir, not in hypersomnia dir